Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Additional experiments on tabular data

 In Figure~\ref{fig:heatmap_dirty} we keep the datasets class-balanced, but allow them to be potentially not linearly separable.
 We observe similar trends as the ones illustrated in Figure~\ref{fig:main_exp} for the noiseless versions of the datasets.

-\paragraph{Imbalanced and non-linearly separable data.} Uncertainty sampling brings about surprising benefits when applied on high-dimensional imbalanced data.
-In particular, Figure~\ref{fig:heatmap_og} shows that for a broad range of query budgets uncertainty sampling leads to better test error than uniform sampling.
+\paragraph{Imbalanced and non-linearly separable data.} Margin-based sampling brings about surprising benefits when applied on high-dimensional imbalanced data.
+In particular, Figure~\ref{fig:heatmap_og} shows that for a broad range of query budgets margin-based sampling leads to better test error than uniform sampling.
 For these experiments we did not alter the original datasets in any way, and kept all the training samples.

 These results reveal a perhaps unexpected phenomenon.
-When the unlabeled data is imbalanced (see Appendix~\ref{sec:appendix_datasets} for the exact imbalance ratio of each dataset), uncertainty sampling tends to achieve better predictive performance compared to passive learning.
+When the unlabeled data is imbalanced (see Appendix~\ref{sec:appendix_datasets} for the exact imbalance ratio of each dataset), M-AL tends to achieve better predictive performance compared to passive learning.
 This phenomenon has also been previously observed by \citet{ertekin}.